 The people who exercise regularly will have a tendency to have better posture throughout the week one way or another anyway, even when they’re at the desk all day.

-There is no reason for someone to settle for bad posture at the office.
-Many people can benefit from exercise in the workplace and outside of the workplace.
+There is no reason for someone to settle for a bad posture at the office.
+Many people can benefit from exercise in the workplace and outside the workplace.

 Of course, maintaining healthy habits, in general, is ultimately what will matter for most people.